 Rates start at a very reasonable $205 per night.

-Hot Tip: The new Skyliner gondola is slated to open in September 2019, and will be a great way to get to and around the parks!
+Hot Tip: The new Skyliner gondola opened in September 2019, and is a great way to get to and around the parks!

 Arguably the most exciting resort in all of Orlando, Disney’s Animal Kingdom Resort puts you in the heart of the African bush.